 However, the story of Affleck’s lapse didn’t end there; it culminated with a 30-minute ride to the Commerce Casino & Hotel with the actor’s latest fling — musician Katie Cherry.
 While there, the couple was sitting at a high-stakes poker table, with Affleck buying in for $20,000.
 The actor won $1,500 and left the casino, apparently in less time than it took Bruce Wayne to say, “This city needs me.”

-Although an avid player, Ben has continuously dismissed allegations that he’s suffering from gambling addiction.
-Nevertheless, it’s a known fact that the international celebrity enjoys a round or two of poker and blackjack; when you add his famous pals to the mix, how can he simply resist showing his gambling prowess?
+Although an avid player, Ben has continuously dismissed allegations that he’s suffering from a gambling addiction.
+Nevertheless, it’s a known fact that the international celebrity enjoys a round or two of poker and blackjack; when you add his famous pals to the mix, how can he resist showing his gambling prowess?